fgm/g2/README.md

 Unless you do this, you will have inconsistent nodes in your system, because Drupal will be missing the module to load G2 entries.
-If you do not modify any of these nodes, reinstalling the module will restore consistency and enable a clean noed deletion and uninstall later on.
+If you do not modify any of these nodes, reinstalling the module will restore consistency and enable a clean node deletion and uninstall later on.

 5. Ruby XML-RPC client
 ----------------------